eklausme/saaze-myrawest/content/blog/2024-05-05-today-was-a-bad-day-getting-triggered-and-spiraling.md

 And it's literally that I am sacrificing myself and my sanity for you.
 Like, I am literally so exposed and so vulnerable and so open for all these comments to come and attack me.
 I'm doing it literally for you.
 And when I say for you, I mean the specific people.
 People who are struggling in the same ways that I struggle.
 I don't care about anybody else.
 Like, I'm not doing this for anyone else.

 There's so many people who are like,
-> "Um, I don't relate to this.
+> "I don't relate to this.
 I don't know why you're posting this,"

 It's like, okay, then it's not for you.
 People complain about there being so much fakeness on social media and so much toxic positivity and so much  people just faking it and showing only their happy days or their best moments.
 People complain about that, but when I and others share pain or cry or share heartbreak or any other negative part or depression, there are so many comments who are like,
 > "Why are you sharing this?
 Like, you're being way too personal.
 Like, you need to keep this to yourself.
 Like, this is so negative.
 Why are you sharing this?"